 It is true that real estate takes time to sell.
 However, the executor should list the real estate as soon as they’re appointed as the executor, and should list it for a price that’s reasonable.
 If the executor or their family are using the property, then it becomes extra important to make sure that the property is listed is being shown.

-If you are seeing red flags in a New York estate and you think that nothing is happening when you should be getting your inheritance, call the Law Offices of Albert Goodwin at (212) 233-1233 for a consultation.
+If you are seeing red flags in a New York estate and you think that nothing is happening when you should be getting your inheritance, Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, medicaid and probate lawyer, and make an appointment to discuss the situation.